zuizzms/Arrange-Puzzle/README.md

 The file results.txt compares search algorithms and highlights each algorithm's performance when solving puzzles that are different lengths away from being solved.

+The algorithms compared include:
+- Random Search
+- Breadth First Search (BFS): chooses one the untested states that has the smallest depth (i.e., the smallest number of moves from the initial state)
+- Depth First Search (DFS): chooses one the untested states that has the largest depth (i.e., the largest number of moves from the initial state)
+- Greedy Search: informed search algorithm that uses a heuristic function to estimate the remaining cost needed to get from a given state to the goal state (for the Eight Puzzle, this is just an estimate of how many additional moves are needed).
+Greedy Search uses this heuristic function when computing the priority of each state, and it selects the next state based on those priorities
+- A* Search: informed search algorithm that assigns a priority to each state based on a heuristic function, and that selects the next state based on those priorities.
+However, when A* assigns a priority to a state, it also takes into account the cost that has already been expended to get to that state (i.e. the number of moves to that state)